fadhly/ansible-kube-wp/README.md

 Usage:
 ansible-playboook -i inventory ansible-kube-wp.yml

-Note:
+Note: <br />
-Modify your /etc/hosts and add your server+ip
+Modify your /etc/hosts and add your server+ip <br />
-Modify your 'password' on ansible-docker-wp.yml Justify your Inventory Settings
+Modify your 'password' on ansible-docker-wp.yml <br />
+Justify your Inventory Settings <br />